wirecard/wpp-integration-demo-php/README.md

 The test merchant used in these examples has only some very popular credit card brands configured.
 For a list of all supported credit card brands see our [documentation](https://document-center.wirecard.com/display/PTD/Wirecard+Payment+Page).

+## Queries and further operations
+For queries and further operations we suggest you use the [Payment SDK for PHP](https://github.com/wirecard/paymentSDK-php) library.
+For the most common use cases we provide examples in this project.
+You can find further examples in the [wiki of the Payment SDK for PHP](https://wirecard.github.io/paymentSDK-php/examples/)

+### The most common queries

+#### Find a transaction
+* by transaction ID
+* by request ID

+#### Find a group of transactions
+* by transaction ID

+### The most common operations by payment type

+#### Credit card
+* reserve
+* payment / capture based on a reservation
+* create a recurring payment based on an existing payment
+* cancelling a payment

+#### PayPal
+* cancelling a payment
+* credit: transfer funds to a PayPal account

+#### Sofort.
+* credit: refund a payment via SEPA credit transfer

+#### iDEAL
+* credit: refund a payment via SEPA credit transfer